 Day 01: Siem Reap Arrival

-Upon arrival Siem Reap International Airport, you will be welcomed by our Asia Senses English speaking guide and driver who will transfer you to your hotel for check in.
+Upon arrival at the Siem Reap International Airport, you will be welcomed by our Asia Senses English speaking guide and driver and provided with a transfer to your hotel for check in.

 Siddharta Boutique Hotel